 - Needing little sleep to feel rested

 - Uncharacteristic impulsive behavior

 Other potential symptoms that may indicate the presence of a psychiatric disorder requiring evaluation may include feeling trapped, overeating, excessive worry, and anxiety.
 Other possible diagnoses in addition to bipolar disorder that should be considered in the setting of symptoms such as these include unipolar (major) depression, anxiety disorders, substance use disorders, adjustment disorders, attention deficit hyperactivity disorder, and personality disorders such as borderline personality disorder.

-It's important to remember that these symptoms can occur in many healthy teens and adults.
+It's important to remember that sometimes some of these symptoms can occur in many healthy teens and adults.
 The time for concern is when they form a pattern over time, interfering with daily life.
 Children with symptoms that suggest bipolar disorder should be seen and evaluated by a psychiatrist or psychologist with expertise in mood disorder.